 The region's efforts to provide for safe walking and biking promotes this same approach by others.
-Developers have designed and constructed streets and roads that separate vehicles, bicycles, and pedestrians to safely accommodate the various users (see Figure 7) in newer neighborhoods.
+Developers have designed and constructed streets and roads that separate vehicles, bicycles, and pedestrians safely to accommodate the various users (see figure 7) in newer neighborhoods.